The Bankrate promise

-Drivers in Kentucky who settle for minimum coverage insurance pay the lowest premium.
+Drivers in Kentucky who settle for minimum coverage insurance may pay the lowest premiums.
 However, most insurance companies recommend that drivers purchase more coverage than what is required.
 Car accidents can be expensive and the state minimum coverage might not cover a driver’s full financial responsibility.

 Yes, Kentucky is a no-fault state.
 In a no-fault state, your insurance company bears the burden of paying for your medical expenses after a covered accident, regardless of which driver caused the accident.
 In a fault state, the at-fault driver’s insurance company compensates the other driver for their losses.

 However, Kentucky’s no-fault laws are unique.
 Drivers in Kentucky have the option to purchase no-fault insurance or decline coverage when they buy insurance.
 Drivers who opt into no-fault insurance are required to carry a minimum of $10,000 in Personal Injury Protection (PIP) coverage, which pays for their medical expenses and lost wages.